ruby-rdf/rdf-microdata/README.md

 ### Generating RDF friendly URIs from terms
-As defined, Microdata creates ugly (and even illegal) URIs for `@itemprop` entries that are a simple term, and not already a URI. {RDF::RDFa::Reader} implements a `:rdf\_terms` option which uses an alternative process for creating URIs from terms: If the `@itemprop` is included within an item having an `@itemtype`, the URI of the `@itemtype` will be used for generating a term URI.
+As defined, Microdata creates ugly (and even illegal) URIs for `@itemprop` entries that are a simple term, and not already a URI. {RDF::Microdata::Reader} implements a `:rdf\_terms` option which uses an alternative process for creating URIs from terms: If the `@itemprop` is included within an item having an `@itemtype`, the URI of the `@itemtype` will be used for generating a term URI.
 The type URI will be trimmed following the last '#' or '/' character, and the term will be appended to the resulting URI.
 This is in keeping